mindspore-ai/docs/docs/mindformers/docs/source_en/guide/evaluation.md

 In some datasets, we may want the model's output to conform to our expectations, so we can change the prompt.

-Taking ceval's gen_0_shot_str as an example, if we want the first token of the output to be the selected answer, we can modify the template in the following file:
+Taking CEval's gen_0_shot_str as an example, if we want the first token of the output to be the selected answer, we can modify the template in the following file:

 ```python
 # ais_bench/benchmark/configs/datasets/ceval/ceval_gen_0_shot_str.py Line 66 to 67